Itheum/data-assets/Health/H2__Visualizing_the_History_of_Pandemics/README.md

 ### Description:
-It tells the story of all the known pandemics in the history of mankind, including the name of the disease, death toll and the approximate date the pandemic occurred.
+A powerful data visualization that tells the story of all the known pandemics in the history of mankind, including the name of the disease, death toll and the approximate date the pandemic occurred.